Alqua/projet-analyse-Ncov/ANALYSIS/DATAFRAMES/README.md

 ## 8subjects+fr.csv
 contains the lists of word of the 8 subjects of the second LDA analysis and their french translation.

+## df_texts_with_index.csv
+dataframe containing all the cleaned articles and their matching IDs, with an index.
+It is used for the LDA analysis and the places' occurence map.

 ## code merging files
 is a folder containing a jupyter notebook I wrote to merge some of those dataframes.
 (This jupyter notebook does not end with merging but continues to generate the map "Number of articles per publication's places")